Who Can Apply for an Instant or Sealed Games Permit

 Renewing an Instant or Sealed Games Permits

-Several weeks before your permit expiration date, a renewal notice will be mailed to you.
-This notice will explain how to access the online renewal application.
-To complete the renewal application, you must use a debit or credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

 All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
 It is important to keep your contact information up-to-date so that all the notices we send reach you.
 To check and update your contact information online, click on Manage Profile link in DELPROS.

 If you do not complete renewal before the expiration date, your permit will expire.
 You are not permitted to sell instant or sealed game tickets while the permit is expired.
 You may file a late renewal application through August 31.
 Even though you can file a late renewal application, it is illegal to sell tickets until the permit is actually renewed.
 The late period is not a “grace period.”

 If you fail to renew by the end of the late period, your permit will terminate.
 After termination, you must reapply in DELPROS if you wish to resume selling instant or sealed game tickets in Delaware.